 Professor Ross is co-author (with James F. Kurose) of the popular textbook, Computer Networking: A Top-Down Approach Featuring the Internet, published by Addison-Wesley (first edition in 2000, sixth edition 2012).
 It is the most popular textbook on computer networking, both nationally and internationally, and has been translated into fourteen languages.
 Excluding introductory programming textbooks, it is the fifth most popular CS textbook overall.
 Professor Ross is also the author of the research monograph, Multiservice Loss Models for Broadband Communication Networks, published by Springer in 1995.

-He has served on numerous journal editorial boards and conference program committees.
-He was PC co-chair for ACM Multimedia 2002, ACM CoNext 2008, and IPTPS 2009.
 From July 1999 to July 2001, Professor Ross took a leave of absence to found and lead Wimba, which develops voice and video applications for online learning.
 He was the Wimba CEO and CTO during this period.
 Wimba was acquired by Blackboard in 2010.

 Doctor of Philosophy, Computer, Information, and Control Engineering

 ACM Fellow and IEEE Fellow